slamora/brackets-wiki/SplitView-Proposed-Architecture.md

 Update pane height/width.
 Not initially implemented.

 # Working Sets
-The Implementation of these functions will move from `DocumentManager` to `EditorManager` and a deprecation warning will be displayed.
+The Implementation of these functions will move from `DocumentManager` to `EditorManager`.
+See the section at the bottom of this document for a list of deprecated Working Set APIs that need to be kept for backwards compatibility.

 ## Working Set APIs